|

-15 Practical Tips For Visiting Paris For The First Time
+17 Practical Tips For Visiting Paris For The First Time

-Tips For Visiting Paris
+15 Practical Tips For Visiting Paris

 1. Learn Basic French Phrases

-English is not a widely spoken language in Paris.
-And If you have heard that the French appreciate the effort from tourists to speak some French, it is true.
-You do not have to stress learning a lot, but it is good to learn a few basic and common French phrases.
-Googling some of those will get you started, but I highly recommend grabbing a beginner’s French phrasebook if you want to make a better effort and impression!
+You do not have to stress learning a lot, but learning a few basic and common French phrases will make a big difference.
+Googling some of those will get you started, but I highly recommend grabbing a beginner’s French phrasebook if you want better results.

-2. Stay in Central Location
+2. Stay in the Central Location

-If you are visiting Paris for the first time, choose to stay in the Central Location.
-Paris is divided into 20 arrondissements (districts), called 1st, 2nd, 3rd, etc. As the numbers of arrondissements get higher, they become more residential.
-The central location is between the 1st and 7th arrondissement, where you will find the most attractions, shops, and restaurants.
+If you visit Paris for the first time, stay in the central location.
+Paris is divided into 20 arrondissements (districts), such as the 1st, 2nd, 3rd, etc. As the number of arrondissements increases, they become more residential.

 3. Start a Conversation With a “Bonjour”

-Whether getting a croissant from a cafe, grocery shopping, or asking someone for directions, always start your conversation with an introductory greeting: ” Bonjour Madame” or “Bonjour Monsieur.”
-While this may seem one of the most straightforward tips for visiting France, do not underestimate its power.
+While this may seem one of the most straightforward tips for visiting France, consider its power.
 A simple “Bonjour” is the least you can do to avoid leaving an unpleasant impression as a tourist.

 4. Dress Nice